 We are investing in a new refinery

-Pilot synthetic kerosene plant at Rotterdam The Hague Airport
+Participating in start-ups to accelerate the development of synthetic kerosene at Rotterdam The Hague Airport

 Airport charges cover sustainability

 The cost of landing at Schiphol depends on aircraft type

 Pipistrel electric plane at Rotterdam The Hague Airport

 The Dutch aviation sector has made national and international climate agreements

 Fleet renewal and fuel economy are hot topics

 Tackling illegal trade in people, plants and wildlife

 Zero tolerance for illegal trafficking in people and endangered plant and animal species